Plate of little bite size appatizers

 Family Style

-It starts with the name: family-style.
+It starts with the name: family style.
 Everyone who sits at a table together at a wedding is not family.
 Often at a table during a wedding reception, people may not know anyone else at their table other than the person they came with (assuming they came with someone).
-Frankly, it can be awkward sharing food with people you don’t know.
-Also, the last person who gets that plate of chicken parmesan may think to themselves, “oh, I get the last piece of chicken that no one else wanted, or “there aren’t any strawberries left in the bowl of this strawberry walnut salad,” so really they aren’t getting to take what they want.
+Frankly, it can be awkward to share food with people you don’t know.
+Also, the last person who gets that plate of chicken parmesan may think to themselves, “Oh, I get the last piece of chicken that no one else wanted, or “There aren’t any strawberries left in the bowl of this strawberry walnut salad,” so really they aren’t getting to take what they want.
 Finally, if you have family-style, you need to plan to have virtually no centerpieces on your table because you need room for the platters.

 If you are very set on having family-style, consider having it still served up by the catering staff at the table to make it a little easier for everyone.
 Then they can just take that platter or bowl away after everyone has taken from it.
 Family-style is also a pretty predictable way to serve food, so your caterer should be able to give you a solid timeframe for how long it will take.